-- Continue ongoing trail support of regional trail stakeholders like the Blackstone Heritage Corridor and Wachusett Greenways to expand and complete the MCRT, Blackstone River Bikeway, SNETT, and BWALT. - Ongoing - 2.
-Support RCCP staff in the implementation of the 2021 MassTrails grant to develop a trail accessibility toolkit for both youth and older adults.
+- Continue ongoing trail support of regional trail stakeholders like the Blackstone Heritage Corridor and Wachusett Greenways to expand and complete the MCRT, Blackstone River Bikeway, SNETT, and BWALT. - Ongoing - Develop a Regional Trail Plan in coordination with regional and local trails' stakeholders.
+4th Quarter - 3.
+Support RCCP staff in their facilitation of trail related work and projects, such as the Trails Accessibility and Inclusion Toolkit and other related trail discussions.
 Ongoing